 Each channel appears as a different colour in the plot.
 These colours are specified under Preferences > Plotting and can be changed only there.
-For information on adjusting your defaults for the Plot window, see Preferences.

 Move the black "double lollipop" cursor from one sample to the next to display parameter values for each sample selected.
 For the datasets, these values will appear in the Properties window above (see Analysis).
 For live data, they will be on the side of the plot.